bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 If we could get away with doing pure computation all of the time I really think we would.
-Eventually, we are going to run into some computational limits.
+Eventually, we are going to run into computational limits.

 When using pure functions to create a complete Virtual DOM representation of an application view, it is possible that the size of our Virtual DOM tree will get too bulky for the React differencing algorithm to complete quickly.
-It is at this point, that I will start breaking the appliciation down into some well placed React components to trim the Virtual Dom tree a bit.
+It is at this point, that I will start breaking the application down into some well placed React components to trim the Virtual DOM tree a bit.

 It is important to remember that the in-memory differencing of the Virtual DOM is very very very fast and you can probably render 20x the